 Providing accessible documents is not only a legal requirement.
 It’s also good customer service.
 Once you tag your files for accessibility, the best way to ensure compliance is to put them through a rigorous quality control process.
 This is true whether you provide one-off remediation or you’re implementing an accessible e-presentment solution for your transactional material.

 According to the World Health Organization (WHO), there are an estimated 285 million people worldwide who are blind or partially sighted, with 39 million being blind and 246 million having low vision.
 (Medicine).

-We are pleased to announce the release of CrawfordTech version 4.9.
-DTE or Digital Transform Engine, which is the foundation of the CrawfordTech portfolio, encompassing our document transformation and reengineering technology in addition to accessible conversions and other supporting solutions.
+We are pleased to announce the release of CrawfordTech version DTE 4.12.
+DTE or Digital Transform Engine, which is the core software infrastructure used in all Crawford Technologies’ print and document conversion and enhancement solutions.

 If you’ve been tasked with implementing accessibility in your organization you’ll know that there are many questions to consider.
 Which formats should you offer your customers?
 Should you prioritize certain document types and what should you do about legacy content?
 These are all valid questions but one of the most important considerations is whether your files will be remediated at- or post-composition.
 So how do you determine which is the best approach to take?

 There’s no question that documents and web content need to be made accessible, but there is much debate about which formats to offer.
 For instance, when should organizations provide Accessible PDF and when should they focus on HTML?
 One reason for this ongoing debate is that there are several myths about which of these two formats is “better”.

 Document accessibility discussions tend to focus on how to comply with the various standards and guidelines for a given format, and rightly so.
 Making your documents accessible is essential, but there are also some bigger picture issues to consider.